Skip to main content

 Reminders & confirmations

-Confirmations go out on the cadence you set — a text where they text, a call reminder where they don't.
-Answers come back, and anyone silent gets a drafted second touch.
-You see exactly who's confirmed before the day starts.
+Confirmations go out on the cadence you set; anyone silent gets a drafted second touch.
+You see who's confirmed before the day starts.

 Reviews & reports

-Draft replies to reviews in your voice.
-Ask for the week's numbers in a sentence.
-How many calls did we miss last month?
-For the first time, somebody counts — and you get the answer in the conversation.
+Review replies drafted in your voice.
+Ask for the week's numbers in a sentence — "how many calls did we miss last month?" — and for the first time, somebody counts.

 The urgent-symptom guardrail